AbhayGRT/Deployment/README.md

-# **Deployment Tool**
+# **DeploymentV2**

-This repository provides a setup to help you deploy and manage the **Deployment Tool** application.
+This repository provides a setup to help you deploy and manage the **Deployment** application.
 The `install.sh` script will automate the process of cloning the repository, setting up the virtual environment, installing dependencies, and running the application.

 ## Installation